J0nasW/BA/README.md

 * [OpenAI Gym and Roboschool](https://gym.openai.com/)

 ---
+#### Update Mi., 18.07.2018
+* Halftime-Talk with Prof. Meurer and Alexander Schaum, showing my current Work and presenting the Slide (see *docs*)
+* Got some more Simulation-Runs and I am pretty sure now, why the inverted Pendulum behaves incorrectly sometimes - implementation to be done

 #### Update Di., 17.07.2018
 * Made a new Inspection Module to print out the parameter Matrices
 * First preperations for a genetic algorithm to learn new Parameters